 Now, when I do presentations about women’s heart health, I like to ask my audiences to guess in advance the correct order of this study’s top six answers, just for fun.

 ‘More important?‘ What could possibly be more important when you’re having a heart attack?
-Check out the terrific film “Just a Little Heart Attack” for a great example of our treatment-seeking delay behaviour.
+Check out the terrific 3-minute Elizabeth Banks film “Just a Little Heart Attack” for a brilliant example of our treatment-seeking delay behaviour.

 And then see if this list of women’s reported priorities matches the answers that you might give, too: keep reading…